 I think this is why I have always had a hard time with cryptic communication.
 I don’t read body language very well either, because body language is also used to get away with something, leveraging self-deception.
 For the same reason, I don’t know much slang, and I am uncomfortable with informal speech.

 Formal, pedantic speech is a feature of high-functioning autism.
 The more formal your speech, the more it is quotable.
-The common thread: people use body language, informal speech, indirect speech, slang and subtlety more .
+The common thread: people use body language, informal speech, indirect speech, slang and subtlety more when we are trying to get away with something.
 These are very useful tools in deceiving ourselves to deceive others, because our real intentions are off the record.
 Human beings use such tactics to conspire to bend the rules, and this could be why Aspies are bad at these.

 Similarly, I have always wondered why bosses don’t prefer to give direct instructions.
 Let’s suppose your boss envies and hates her pretty subordinate Alice, and wants her to be fired.
 But your boss likes Jane, another subordinate, who documents evidence against Alice.